webdevjeffus/dungeons-of-olde/_posts/rules/0000-01-04-challenges.md

 <p>For example, if Briven had just a few seconds to gather usable arrows after a battle, the gamemaster might decide to handle the attempt as an Easy scaling challenge (CR 6) to Briven's Alertness skill, with each rank of success turning up three intact arrows.
 The player rolls Briven's Alertness Check using his <a href="{{site.baseurl}}/core-rules/skills/#skills">Check Stat</a>, Savvy, scoring an 11, so Briven recovers six arrows in all&mdash;three for the succeeding at the Easy level, and three more for also having met the Moderate challenge rating of 9.</p>

-<h6 id="criticals">Extraordinary outcomes</h6>
+<h6 id="critical-outcomes">Critical Outcomes</h6>
-<p>In many circumstances, when a hero succeeds or fails on a <a href="#check-rolls">Check roll</a> by an unusually wide margin, an extraordinary outcome is appropriate.
-Similar to the rule for scaling challenges, the degree of the extraordinary outcome is determined by the number of ranks of extraordinary success or failure the hero achieves on his roll.
-Since unusual outcomes present unique learning opportunities, any extraordinary success or failure in an adventure situation awards the character making the check one character point.
-Additional benefits from extraordinary success or penalties for extraordinary failure may be determined by the gamemaster, with guidelines following the table.</p>
+<p>In many circumstances, when a hero succeeds or fails on a <a href="#check-rolls">Check roll</a> by an unusually wide margin, a critical outcome is appropriate.
+Similar to the rule for scaling challenges, the degree of the <strong>critical outcome</strong> is determined by the number of ranks of success or failure the hero achieves on his roll.
+Since unusual outcomes present unique learning opportunities, any <strong>critical success</strong> or <strong>failure</strong> in an adventure situation awards the character making the check character points, as described in the Critical Outcomes table.
+Additional benefits from critical success or penalties for critical failure may be determined by the gamemaster, with guidelines following the table.</p>

-{% include tables/extraordinary-outcomes-table.html %}
+{% include tables/critical-outcomes-table.html %}

 <ul>
   <li><strong><em>Possible Bonuses and Penalties</em></strong></li>